The most photogenic places in Cusco for your next trip

 Ollantaytambo

-Ollantaytambo is a living village that preserves the original foundations from the Incan era.
-Cobblestone streets, ancient houses, water channels, and its imposing archaeological site seen from every angle, make this place an ideal destination for photos, in addition to being the gateway to travel to Machu Picchu.
+A living town that preserves its original Inca foundations is Ollantaytambo.
+Cobblestone streets, ancient houses, water channels, and its impressive archaeological site, visible from every angle, make this place an ideal photography destination.
+It is also the gateway to Machu Picchu.

-- Recommended route: Private transportation through the Sacred Valley of the Incas
+- Recommended tour: Private transport through the Sacred Valley of the Incas

-- Best time: At sunset, when every angle is bathed in more impressive colors.
+- Best time: At sunset, when every angle is covered in stunning colors.

 -

-One of the most stunning natural landscapes in Cusco is the one you’ll see when visiting Humantay Lagoon, not only because of the magical turquoise mirror-like water, but also the snow-capped mountain that lies behind it, providing an even larger and more enchanting view.
-The best part is that throughout the journey, you’ll be surrounded by magical vistas, venturing almost into the high jungle of the region.
+One of the most breathtaking natural landscapes in Cusco is Humantay Lake, not only for its magical turquoise waters but also for the snow-capped mountain behind it, creating a vast and enchanting view.
+Throughout the journey, you will also be surrounded by magical landscapes as you enter the high jungle region.

-- Recommended route: Private transportation to Humantay Lagoon
+- Recommended tour: Private transport to Humantay Lake

 -

-- Recommended route: Private transportation to 7 Color Mountain
+- Recommended tour: Private transport to Rainbow Mountain

-- Best time: Leave early in the morning to arrive at the mountain around noon and see all its vibrant colors.
+- Best time: Depart at dawn to reach the mountain by midday and see all its colors.

 -